esnitkin914/Comparative_Genomics/day1_morning/README.md

 ```

-Once you are done editing the pbs script, you can go ahead and submit the job.
+Once you are done editing the slurm script, you can go ahead and submit the job.
 We will go through each of the variant calling result steps folder and explore the results in afternoon session.

 ```

-qsub variant_call.pbs
+qsub variant_call.sbat

 ```

-**Note:** We will be switching from pbs to slurm sometime this year.
+**Note:** We will be switching from slurm to slurm sometime this year.
 Here are some useful links about the switch:
 - Tutorial:
 https://www-personal.umich.edu/~mmiranda/BetaTutorial.pdf
 - Slides: